There are three identities I currently hold dear:

 My creative heart has led me to the study of the expressive arts, dream work, Jungian psychology, and work with archetypes.
 While my earth-cherishing heart loves the wisdom to be found in the seasons and presence to the voice of creation.

 I also have the heart of a pilgrim.
 In spring 2012, my husband and I sold everything we owned in Seattle, WA, where we had lived the previous 9 years, including home, car, books, and most of our belongings, to set off on a grand life adventure and live overseas.
 This pilgrimage brought us first to Vienna, Austria for six months, a place of great personal ancestral significance and where my father is buried.
 We then moved to Galway, on the west coast of Ireland, the land where monasteries were once thriving and integral to the community, and where we now live.
 Here we have fallen in love even more with the wisdom of Celtic monasticism and the desert tradition which influenced the Irish monks so strongly.
-From this place on the sacred edge I continue to serve the Abbey through online programs, as well as welcoming monks in the world who come on pilgrimage.
+From this place on the sacred edge I continue to serve the Abbey through our online prayer services, retreats, virtual pilgrimages, and other programs as well as writing books on contemplative living.

 I believe that the spiritual life is right here and now, in the midst of the quotidian.
 We are not waiting for some better opportunity or clear space which will never arrive as we imagine.
 As a Benedictine oblate, I commit to live as a monk in the world, bringing presence to paying my bills, washing dishes, being a partner in marriage, and navigating the ordinariness of life.